Keto Basics

 What to Watch Out For

-Getting into ketosis takes a few days.
-You might feel tired or foggy at first—it’s called the keto flu.
-But it’s temporary.
+Getting into ketosis usually takes about two to four days when you keep carbs around 20 to 50 grams a day 4.
+You might feel tired or foggy at first.
+It's called the keto flu.
+But it's temporary.

 You can avoid most issues by: